Mixomo/VST3_Bridge_For_AIMP/README.md

 dsp_vst3_bridge/x64/VST3BridgeHost.exe
 ```

 `dsp_vst3_bridge.dll` runs inside AIMP and only handles the DSP callback and IPC. `VST3BridgeHost.exe` owns JUCE, loads the selected VST3, processes audio through shared memory, and displays the VST3 editor.
-Audio IPC is asynchronous and adds one AIMP DSP block of latency so the AIMP/ASIO feeding thread never blocks waiting for another process.
-If the helper crashes or stops responding, AIMP continues in bypass.
+Audio IPC is asynchronous and adds two AIMP DSP blocks of latency so the AIMP/ASIO feeding thread never blocks waiting for another process.
+If the helper crashes, stops responding, or is temporarily starved by the system, AIMP continues in dry bypass until processing recovers.

 ## Notes for Users